 This method, also called embryo freezing, has traditionally been the gold standard for fertility preservation.
 Embryos are created in a laboratory through the process of in vitro fertilization.
 Eggs are retrieved and fertilized with sperm from a partner or donor.
 Once fertilized, embryos are grown in culture for five days.
 Once they reach a stage in development called the “blastocyst stage”, they are frozen for future use.
 With the newer freezing methods, 95% of these embryos will survive the thawing process.
 When using these frozen embryos even many years later, pregnancy rates are now as high as when using fresh embryos.

-For more information on our options for fertility preservation in Murray, Pleasant Grove, Ogden, and St. George, Utah, please contact us at 801-785-5100 to make an appointment with one of our knowledgeable Reproductive Endocrinologists.
+For more information on our options for fertility preservation in Murray, Pleasant Grove, Ogden, Park City and St. George, Utah, please contact us at 801-785-5100 to make an appointment with one of our knowledgeable Reproductive Endocrinologists.
 We look forward to hearing from you!